The Calgary Housing Market - Are House Prices Dropping in Calgary?

 Cautiously, we do rely on news reports to gain a sense of what’s going on as well.
 I say cautiously because we are aware that the story is always trying to sell something.
 National news outlets and reputable financial news outlets are great sources.
 They tend to put Calgary’s housing market in perspective to the whole country.
 As you are aware, Calgary’s house prices are linked with several other factors like oil prices, the strength of the dollar, bank interest rates and lending rules, and what our neighbours to the South are doing.
 This all informs us what Calgary’s market should look like.

 From our own data, we can see which communities are hot and which have slower markets.
-We can advise which houses to buy or sell depending on what we can see in our own numbers.
+We can advise which condo listing to buy or sell depending on what we can see in our own numbers.
 Trends pop up every now and then, and we can compare them to how Calgary Alberta's home prices looked over time.
 We don’t put all our eggs into the “trend” basket, but it does help us assess our decisions and advice.

 Calgary Geographical info.